Skip to main content

 • Screeching, barking, or “crying” calls at night

-These sounds often indicate breeding activity.
+These sounds often indicate breeding activity or territorial disputes.

-Humane, compliant Fox & Wild dog management
+Humane, Compliant Fox & Wild Dog Management in NSW

 Effective fox and wild dog control requires a planned, sustained and coordinated approach.
 Short‑term or reactive measures often result in temporary displacement rather than meaningful population reduction.
 Professional predator management focuses on sustained pressure, accurate targeting and timing control activities around seasonal behaviour patterns.